 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Legal statements: Disclaimer.

 Data is becoming an ever increasing part of the modern world, yet the talent to extract information and value from complex data is scarce.
 There is a massive shortage of data-analytical skills in the workforce.
-Statistical Analysis and Data Mining was listed by LinkedIn as the hottest skill in 2014 and came second in 2015 and 2016.
+Statistical analysis and data mining is ranked 2nd in the Top 10 Most In-Demand Hard Skills 2018 by LinkedIn.
 This programme opens up a multitude of career opportunities and/or boosts your career trajectory.

 Fees and funding